Kuchengeschmack/Kuchengeschmack.github.io/README.md

 To serve the project, type `pnpm start`.

-Then, open your favorite browser at <http://localhost:4200>.
+Then, access the website :
+* On your local computer via <http://localhost:4200>
+* On your mobile via http://\<computer-local-ip-address\>:4200

 ## Workflow 🤓